PrinceOfNothingg/Lesson-Booking-Management-System/deliverables/2024-11-01/use-cases-bookings.md

    <td>Booking is created.
 <p>Association between booking and offering is created.
 <p>Association between booking and client is created.
-<p>System updates private offering(s) status to non-available.
-<p>System updates group offerings’ number of seats available.
+<p>System updates offerings’ number of seats available.
-<p>System updates group offerings’, when full, to non-available.
+<p>System updates offerings’ status, when full, to non-available.
    </td>
   </tr>
   <tr>